The Garden Grazer

 • Diced onion and fresh cilantro

-Three black bean and lentil tacos on a plate
+Close up view of black bean lentil tacos on a white plate

-For more inspiration, also browse all vegan taco recipes or Mexican-inspired recipes.
+For more inspiration, also browse all vegan Mexican-inspired recipes or lentil recipes.

 These high-protein vegan tacos combine hearty black beans and lentils.
-They are easy to make, customizable, and so satisfying!
+They're easy to make, customizable, and so satisfying!

 4.82 from 16 votes